CAMDEN, N.J. - Just as the experimental phase of one bigs pairing seems to be closing, another could be beginning.

 Noel and Embiid played together for one minute and 47 seconds against the Suns on Dec.
 23 (http://www.csnphilly.com/philadelphia-76ers/joel-embiid-nerlens-noel-play-together-first-time-sixers-loss).
 Their skillsets are compatible to pose challenges on the defensive end, which they may test out Tuesday against the Timberwolves.

 "Defensively, it's obviously going to be to our advantage," Noel said.
 "It has its hits and misses with playing big lineups like tomorrow.
 Maybe it's beneficial because they have Gorgui (Dieng) and Karl (-Anthony Towns), so it evens out a little bit.
 I think we'll be able to play just fine."

 After Monday's practice Brown said the Sixers were still determining if they would pair Embiid and Okafor in Tuesday's matchup.

 "We are looking at that," Brown said.
 "It's all right now being assessed."

-"I think we can be really good," Embiid said of he and Noel.
+"I think we can be really good," Embiid said of Noel.
 "I'm excited to see it, especially defensively.
-Offensively, we're going to figure it out.
+Offensively we're going to figure it out.
 It goes with everybody - me playing with Jahlil, me playing with Nerlens, me playing with Richaun (Holmes).
 We're still learning how to play with each other.
 It doesn't mean that me playing with Jahlil is going to work, it doesn't mean that me playing with Nerlens is going to work.
 We like each other, we want to play with each other, and hopefully we see what we get on the court.
 It's just a matter of us playing hard and giving our all and figuring it out."